 Yes, we can assure there are more than adequate resources to respond to emergencies, including COVID-19, for extended periods of time at sea.

 Will the Semester at Sea medical and travel insurance carrier cover medical costs related to COVID-19?

 Yes.
 Treatment for pandemic-related illness is covered on the medical side (doctor visits, medication, hospitalization, medical evacuation, etc.)

 The policy Semester at Sea provides through Cultural Insurance Services International has two components: medical and security.
-While medical is covered, security evacuation for fear of catching a pandemic/epidemic illness is not covered.
+While services deemed medically-necessary ARE covered, security evacuation for fear of catching a pandemic/epidemic illness is NOT covered.
 This is not a covered occurrence under the benefit due to the exclusion for endemic or epidemic diseases or global pandemic disease (this is not just this case for this policy — most insurance carriers do not consider it something that is insurable, at least not at this time.)

 Voyagers are encouraged to read the full policy and consider purchasing additional coverage for items not included (for example, trip interruption/ cancellation if desired.)